OSGeo/grass/python/grass/docs/src/gunittest_running_tests.rst

 If the file is a ``gunittest``-based or ``unittest``-based test, you will receive a textual output with failed individual tests (test methods).
-If the file is a general Python scriptyou need to examine the output carefully as well as source code itself to see what is expected behavior.
+If the file is a general Python script you need to examine the output carefully as well as source code itself to see what is expected behavior.

 The same as for general Python scripts, applies also to Shell scripts,